Isotoxal figure: Isotoxal polyhedra and tilings

 Not every polyhedron or 2-dimensional tessellation constructed from regular polygons is isotoxal.
 For instance, the truncated icosahedron (the familiar soccerball) is not isotoxal, as it has two edge types: hexagon-hexagon and hexagon-pentagon, and it is not possible for a symmetry of the solid to move a hexagon-hexagon edge onto a hexagon-pentagon edge.

 An isotoxal polyhedron has the same dihedral angle for all edges.

 The dual of a convex polyhedron is also a convex polyhedron.

 The dual of a non-convex polyhedron is also a non-convex polyhedron.
 (By contraposition.)

 The dual of an isotoxal polyhedron is also an isotoxal polyhedron.
 (See the Dual polyhedron article.)

 There are nine convex isotoxal polyhedra: the five (regular) Platonic solids, the two (quasiregular) common cores of dual Platonic solids, and their two duals.

-There are fourteen non-convex isotoxal polyhedra: the four (regular) Kepler–Poinsot polyhedra, the two (quasiregular) common cores of dual Kepler–Poinsot polyhedra, and their two duals, plus the three quasiregular ditrigonal (3 | p q) star polyhedra, and their three duals.
+There are thirty-eight non-convex isotoxal polyhedra: